RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     The PERFORM statement executes and takes you to the line starting with IF TIMER.
 You can also see that a **Variables** view is now open in the IDE showing the current value of a data item on the line of code which is about to be executed.

-2. Press **F5** slowly a few more times until you reach line 638<!--I think it is 638, not 547-->.
+2. Press **F5** slowly a few more times until you reach line 574 in the `ZBNKEXT1.cbl`.
 Watch the code as you step through it and notice how the values of the variables change inside the **Variables** view.

     ![](images/e17c83ba64e31c1ddeb3848a76aade4f.jpg)